Natural Ways to Relieve and Cure Dry Mouth at Home

 Special Considerations

-- If medications are the cause, ask your doctor about alternatives.
+- If medications are the cause, ask your doctor about alternatives that may help cure dry mouth more effectively.

 - Underlying health conditions may require medical care.